Canada’s most adorable coastal towns and villages

 Lunenburg, Nova Scotia

 Lunenburg is pretty much the poster child for adorable East Coast towns.
-A UNESCO World Heritage Site, around 70% of the town’s original buildings from the 18th and 19th century are still intact and painted int the town’s signature bright colours.
+A UNESCO World Heritage Site, around 70% of the town’s original buildings from the 18th and 19th centuries are still intact and painted in the town’s signature bright colours.
 Lunenburg is also full of Nova Scotia’s trademark friendliness, fun shops and restaurants that trade in fresh Nova Scotia lobster dinners and seafood chowder.

 chrisukphoto/Shutterstock